HangeTeng/libSSS/README.md

 # libSSS

+This code is implemented with reference to the work done by dujiajun in the PSU repository [https://github.com/dujiajun/PSU].

 ## Tested Environment

 This code and following instruction is construct on Ubuntu 20.04, with g++ 9.4 and CMake 3.24.